dsaad68/agno-workshop/README.md

 # agno-workshop

-A practical workshop and demo suite for building advanced AI agents with [Agno](https://docs.agno.com) — a lightweight, model-agnostic framework for reasoning agents, multimodal agents, and agentic workflows.
+This the sample codes and demo suite for `Introduction to LLM Workshop` with [Agno](https://docs.agno.com) — a lightweight, model-agnostic framework for reasoning agents, multimodal agents, and agentic workflows.

 ## 📦 Installation & Environment Setup